Description

 CH 102.
 Organic Chemistry Principles.
 5 Credits.

 Introduces organic chemistry and biochemistry principles.
 Covers the properties and reactivity of functional groups such as alcohols, aldehydes, ketones, amines, and carboxylic acids.
 Covers the structure and function of select classes of biomolecules such as carbohydrates, lipids, and proteins.
-Prerequisites: (WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement, and CH 100 or CH 104 or CH 151 or instructor approval.
+Prerequisites: (WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement, and (CH 100 or CH 103 or CH 151) or instructor approval.
 Audit available.

 Introduces general principles of chemistry: atomic structure, mole concept, chemical reactions, stoichiometry, and gas laws.
-Designed for students in a health science program, e.g. Nursing, Medical Laboratory Technician, Vet Tech, or for a laboratory science elective.
+Supports students in a health science program, e.g., Nursing, Medical Laboratory Technician, Vet Tech, or for a laboratory science elective.
 This is the first course of a three course sequence.
-Prerequisite: (WR 115 and RD 115) or IRW 115 or equivalent placement.
+Prerequisites: (WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement.
 Prerequisite/Concurrent: MTH 95 or MTH 98.
 Audit available.

 This course fulfills the following GE requirements: Science, Math, and Computer Sci/SCI